voteagora/agora-next/README.md

 ### Styles and CSS

 The application is using a combination of Tailwind, Emotion and native SCSS.
-Our old codebase relied exclusively on `emotion/css` in-line styles and you might see some relics of that form here but it's best to use the pattern shown in the Hero component as an example of how to write new code.
+Our old codebase relied exclusively on `emotion/css` in-line styles, and you might see some relics of that form here, but it's best to use the pattern shown in the Hero component as an example of how to write new code.

 There are three theme files in this repo, but the goal will be to move 1 or 2 in the near future.